theodox/tadwtf/tadwtf_slides.md

 			- moral: can't be too safe

 ---
-TA in Early Production
+Not just good tools!
 ==========
-- Implementation
+- Good Implementation
-- Releases
+- Smooth Releases
 - Fast fixes

-^ Expect good service
+^ you may not be able to evaluate the programming of your TAs ^ but you're in a great position to evaluate the rollouts:
 		- smooth delivery
 		- fast fixes
 		- tested, bulletproofed